wind-tempest/wind/docs/Progress.md

 # Wind/Tempest Progress

+> [!WARNING]
+> This progress list is not final and will probably change as the project evolves.

 ## Basic Stuff (Done)
 - [x] Bootloader: Limine + Multiboot2
 - [x] Basic VGA text mode (replaced with framebuffer)